jcubic/jquery-terminal-wiki/Invoking-Commands-and-terminal-methods-from-Server.md

 ], { checkArity: false });
 ```

 with this code, the server (JSON-RPC) can return the string `"[[ typing 'hello' 200 ]]"` to create typing animation of "hello" and you can also you can sue the last argument to command to execute the next command.
-For instance, you can add the command `"ask"` that you will need to write next to typing that will ask the user for his name and save it in localStorage for retrival.
+For instance, you can add the command `"ask"` that you will need to write next to typing that will ask the user for his name and save it in localStorage for the retrival.
+To do that just return `"[[ typing 'hello' 200 "ask" ]]"` from the server.